hydrusnetwork/hydrus/docs/running_from_source.md

         I can't promise anything though.
 The requirements.txt isn't perfect, and something else may break in future!
 You may like to think about setting up a Linux instance.

     Then you will need to install Python.
-Get 3.10 or 3.11 [here](https://www.python.org/downloads/windows/).
+Get 3.11 or 3.12 [here](https://www.python.org/downloads/windows/).
 During the install process, make sure it has something like 'Add Python to PATH' checked.
 This makes Python available everywhere in Windows.

-    If you want to test it, right-click on any folder and select 'open in terminal' and copy/paste the following:
+    If you want to test it, then, _after installation is complete_, right-click on any folder and select 'open in terminal' and copy/paste the following:

     `python --version`
     `python -m pip --version`
     `python -m venv --help`

     If all these lines produce good output (no errors), you are good to go!

 === "Linux"

+    You probably have git, but let's check by opening a new terminal and going:

+    `git --version`

+    If you do not get a nice version back, you will want to install it, most likely with:

+    `apt install git`

     You should already have a fairly new python.
 Ideally, you want at least 3.10.
 You can find out what version you have just by opening a new terminal and typing `python3` or `python`.

     You are going to need `pip` and `venv`.
 These are often bundled with a python install, but not always with a system python.
 Open a terminal and try these two lines:

     `python3 -m pip --version`
     `python3 -m venv --help`

     If it complains about either, you will need to install them.
 Try this:

     `sudo apt install python3-pip`
     `sudo apt install python3-venv`

 === "macOS"

+    You may not have git already, so open a new terminal and check with:

+    `git --version`

+    If you do not get a nice version back, you will want to install it, most likely with:

+    `brew install git`

     You should already have a fairly new python.
 Ideally, you want at least 3.10.
 You can find out what version you have just by opening a new terminal and typing `python3` or `python`.

     You are going to need `pip` and `venv`.
 These are often bundled with a python install, but not always with a system python.
 Open a terminal and try these two lines:

     `python3 -m pip --version`
     `python3 -m venv --help`

     If it complains about either, you will need to install them.
 You do not want to fight with your system python, so you should investigate `brew install python` to install a separate python just for your username.

 Hydrus should be fine with Python 3.10-3.13.
-If you are already on a newer python, that may be ok, but select the 'advanced' setup later on and choose the '(t)est' options.
+If you are on an even newer python, that may be ok, but select the 'advanced' setup later on and choose the '(t)est' options.
 If you are stuck on something older, try the same thing, but with the '(o)lder' options (but I can't promise it will work!).

 **Then, get the hydrus source.** It is best to get it with Git: make a new folder somewhere, open a terminal in it, and then paste: